solariumphp/solarium/docs/plugins.md

 Another possibility is intentionally _not_ calling `rewind()` between subsequent loops.
 This allows for handling documents in chunks of an arbitrary size, unrelated to the prefetch size.

-This example writes the retrieved documents to a set of CSV files with 65536 rows each, including a header row with the field names.
+This example writes the retrieved documents to a set of CSV files with 65536 rows each, including a header row with field names.
-(Note: As implemented here, it doesn't handle mutli-valued fields properly.)
+(Note: Don't use this code in an actual application as implemented here!
+The order of the fields isn't guaranteed across documents and it doesn't handle mutli-valued fields properly.)

 ```php
 $chunk = 1;